OnSpec-Solutions/HostBridge/README.md

 * ✅ WCF Service (per-call scoped deps)
 * ✅ Windows Service (graceful shutdowns)
 * ✅ Console & Composite apps (ambient scopes, hosted services)

-Each example is designed to build, run, and show you DI lifetimes in action.

 ---